 I feel like I’m stating the obvious here, but the old ‘don’t boil the ocean’ advice is as relevant in this context as it ever has been – don’t try to overhaul your entire data architecture.
 Focus on the data initiatives that are strategically important to the business and apply Data Fabric thinking to the way you solve them.

 And remember, as hot a topic as Data Fabric is today, tomorrow there will be a new buzzword, maybe even a new approach or framework.
-Embrace the essence of Data Fabric – its core components are here to stay – but be ready to adapt and adopt new technologies and approaches as they arise.
+Embrace the essence of Data Fabric – its core components are here to stay within the possibilities of modern data ecosystems – but be ready to adapt and adopt new technologies and approaches as they arise.
 Taking these steps now can only enhance your organization’s ability to do so.